mschlake/APIHackCapstone/README.md

 ![ScreenShot](/images/Screenshot.png)

 # Summary
-This should have a concise explanation of what your app does.
-Try to frame this from the standpoint of what the user does, or what the app enables for the user.
+The Hero vs. Villian app allows the user to search and display information on their favorite Superheroes or Villians from both comic universes (DC/Marvel).
+The app pulls data from the SuperHero API and displays powerstats, images, appearance, and information about the character the user searches for.